 - Slurring speech

-- Having mood swings or sudden outburst of anger
+- Having mood swings or sudden outbursts of anger

-These are signs of teen addiction, and your child may require addiction treatment in a drug and alcohol rehab program at Fort Behavioral Health.
+These are signs of teen addiction in young women, and your child may require addiction treatment in a drug and alcohol rehab program at Fort Behavioral Health.

 5. Your teen starts having health problems.